rocky-linux/documentation/en/rocky/8/guides/developer_start2.md

 sudo make install
 ```

-## 3 - Use Rocky Devtools (`rockyget`) to search for and download Source RPMs (SRPMs)
+## 3 - Use Rocky Devtools (rockyget) to search for and download Source RPMs (SRPMs)

-Once installed, the main utility for find and downloading SRPMs is the `rockyget` utility.
+Once installed, the main utility for finding and downloading SRPMs is the `rockyget` utility.

 Let's use `rockyget` to download the SRPM for the popular `sed` package: